manticoresoftware/manticoresearch/docs/getting-started/connectivity.rst

 Manticore can be accessed using ODBC.
 It's recommended to set `charset=UTF8` in the ODBC string.
 Some ODBC drivers will not like the reported version by the Manticore daemon.
 This can be overridden with :ref:`mysql_version_string` option.

-The SphinxQL protocol can be also be used by a MYSQL server to connect to Manticore using the FEDERATED engine.
+The SphinxQL protocol can also be used by a MYSQL server to connect to Manticore using FEDERATED engine.
 For more details about how to connect to Manticore using FEDERATED consult :ref:`federated_storage_engine`.

 HTTP API protocol
 ~~~~~~~~~~~~~~~~~

-Recommend port for the HTTP protocol is 9308.
+Recommended port for the HTTP protocol is 9308.
 Please note this port is not assigned by IANA, while there is no known application to use it, it should be checked if it's available.

 There are no special requirements and any HTTP client can be used to connect to Manticore.
 Some endpoints may require specific headers set, for more information consult :ref:`httpapi_reference`.